 Have you ever heard of Apricot Chicken?!
 It's amazing and you are going to want to give it a try.
 A few Sunday's ago I entertained my in-laws for dinner.
 It's always nice to have company over and give the nice dinnerware some use!
 I served this apricot chicken with veggies, fresh fruit and a few other small sides.
 The dinner turned out great.
 I doubled the recipe and cooked about 4 cups of rice.
 We had 6 adults and 4 children eating with plenty to go around.
 If we would have wanted seconds- . . .

-I just love warm cidery drinks.
-They don't leave me as heavy and calories down like I feel after a cup of hot chocolate (don't get me wrong there are many times when a frothy hot cocoa is calling my name too), I just feel warmed and refreshed.
+I just love warm cidery drinks like this cranberry spiced cider.
+They don't leave me as heavy and caloried down like I feel after a cup of hot chocolate (don't get me wrong there are many times when a frothy hot cocoa is calling my name too), I just feel warmed and refreshed.
 It's even better when a blanket and or book (or my favorite TV show hehe ) is involved.
-My cute friend, who is also gave me this cranberry salsa recipe to share, made this Cranberry Cider for a church event last Thanksgiving.
-The other day when I was making this for an . . .
+My cute friend, who also gave me this cranberry salsa recipe to share, made this Cranberry Cider for a church event last . . .

 You heard of those everything-but-the-kitchen-sink whatevers with such-and-such?
-Yeah that's what this is.
+Yeah that's what this vegetable soup is.
 Healthy, easy, cleans out your fridge and stops food waste.
 High five, friends!
 I make this soup a lot during the winter months, especially between those indulgent holiday meals.
 Sometimes I do chicken, sausage, I throw whatever produce is going bad in there, vary the spices, it's really so forgiving!
 You can crock pot it all day or simmer it on the stove for about 30 . . .